-10 Applicants whose landlord, financial, criminal and other references demonstrate that they are already willing and able to comply with lease terms in their existing housing will be considered to have met this criterion, whether or not they are disabled.
+11 Applicants whose landlord, financial, criminal and other references demonstrate that they are already willing and able to comply with lease terms in their existing housing will be considered to have met this criterion, whether or not they are disabled.
 Applicants whose housing situations make it difficult for CMHA to determine whether or not they are able and willing to comply with lease terms (e.g. because they are homeless, are living with friends or relatives, or have other non-traditional housing circumstances) will have to demonstrate ability and willingness to comply with lease terms whether or not they are disabled.

-11 Mitigating circumstance is applicable to all applicants.
+12 Mitigating circumstance is applicable to all applicants.

-- e.
+- (2) Evidence of the applicant family's participation in social service or other appropriate counseling service; or - (3) Evidence of successful and sustained modification of previous disqualifying behavior. - e.
 Consideration of mitigating circumstances does not guarantee that the applicant will qualify for admission.
-CMHA will consider such circumstances in light of: - (1) the applicant's ability to verify the claim of mitigating circumstances and his/her prospects for improved future behavior; - (2) the applicant's overall performance with respect to all the screening requirements; and - (3) the nature and seriousness of any criminal activity, especially drug related criminal activity that appears in the applicant's record.
-Routine vehicular traffic violations are not deemed criminal activity by CMHA.
+CMHA will consider such circumstances in light of: - (1) the applicant's ability to verify the claim of mitigating circumstances and his/her prospects for improved future behavior: - (2) the applicant's overall performance with respect to all the screening requirements; and - (3) the nature and seriousness of any criminal activity, especially drug related criminal activity that appears in the applicant's record.
+Routine vehicular traffic violations are not deemed criminal activity by CMHA. - f.
+In accordance with the Rental Assistance Demonstration requirements.
+RAD Tenants are not to be rescreened and they are therefore precluded from the applicant selection criteria until such time as they become a permanent public housing resident. - g.
+For RAD Returnees, the screening criteria is waived if the returnee has resided in a CMHA owned or administered property during the relocation period and wishes to remain as a resident under the LIPH Program instead of returning to the RAD Converted Property. - h.
+Residents have the right to return to the property, should the tenant make the determination that they wish to remain in the current unit under the master lease, they will be given the opportunity to apply as to the public housing program and will be permitted to stay in the current unit.
+No rescreen is required in accordance with the RAD requirements.
+The tenant will be required to apply within 30 days of the expiration of the master lease agreement.